om154/omurray.dev/README.md

-# A personal website - Oliver Murray 🧑🏼‍💻
+# Oliver Murray 🧑🏼‍💻

-Built using Nextjs, React, Typescript and Tailwind.
+A personal website built using Nextjs, React, Typescript and Tailwind.

 You can view the application live at: [omurray.dev](https://omurray.dev/)